rcparent17/OpSys/lab2/README.md

 `mysort.c`:
 * This program reads in a text file containing numbers (assumes no empty lines), and prints out that list, sorted
 * Uses bubble sort.

+chat:
+Chat is composed of 2 files.
+When both files are ran on 2 seperate terminals at the same time (start `server` first), they will function as a chat application between 2 users.
+This is accomplished with a FIFO (named pipe) file.
+* `server.c`:
+    * First listens for a message from `client` by reading from the FIFO file, displays it, and lets the user then type in a message to send back from the client.
+Loops until the user enters 'quit'.
+* `client.c`:
+    * Lets the user type in a message, and sends it to `server` by writing to the FIFO file.
+Then listens for a message from `server` and displays it.
+Loops until the user enters 'quit'.